How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 Ceramic drainage pipes - without perforation, glazed layer and sockets Source o-trubah.com

-Usually the walls of the drainage pipe have holes in the form of grooves or slots, but sometimes they are absent.
-Non-perforated pipes are not used to collect water, but only to drain it from the site.
+Usually the walls of the drainage pipe have holes in the form of grooves or slits, but sometimes they are missing.
+Unperforated pipes are not used to collect water, but only to drain it from the site.

-Advantages: absolute environmental friendliness and rather high service life (up to 30 years).
+Advantages: Absolutely environmentally friendly and fairly long service life (up to 30 years).

-Disadvantages: high cost, fragility, difficulty in transportation, it is difficult to fit the size and lay the drainage pipe during the installation of the system.
+Flaws: high cost, fragility, difficulty in transportation, difficult to size and lay the drainage pipe when installing the system.

 Asbestos-cement

-For drainage, ordinary asbestos-cement non-pressure pipes and couplings marked BNT and BNM are used.
-Unlike ceramic ones, they have a universal specialization - the organization of external sewerage and drainage pipelines, the protection of underground telephone cables.
+To install drainage, use conventional asbestos-cement free-flow pipes and couplings marked BNT and BNM.
+Unlike ceramic ones, they have a universal specialization - organizing external sewerage and drainage pipelines, protecting underground telephone cables.

-In order to use them not only for drainage, but also for collecting groundwater, they need to be improved - cutting through slots or drilling holes.
+In order to use them not only for drainage, but also for collecting groundwater, they need modification - cutting through slots or drilling holes.

-Advantages: versatility, low cost, ease of fitting to size.
+Advantages: versatility, low cost, ease of adjustment to size.

-Disadvantages: the need for refinement, fragility, difficulty in laying drainage and poor environmental properties.
+Disadvantages: the need for modification, fragility, difficulty in laying drainage and poor environmental properties.

 Drainage asbestos-cement pipe with perforation Source vse-o-kanalizacii.ru

 For reference!
-The last quality needs some explanation.
-Since January 1, 2005, the European Union has banned the use of asbestos and products from it - there are sad statistics from the Ministry of Health about the carcinogenic effect of asbestos dust on the body.
-While it is believed that the cement binds the asbestos microfibers, fitting and punching holes is bound to produce this dust.
-Therefore, all work with this material is prescribed to be carried out exclusively when using respiratory protection and mucous membranes.
+This last quality requires some explanation.
+In the European Union, since January 1, 2005, the use of asbestos and products made from it has been prohibited - there are sad statistics from the Ministry of Health about the carcinogenic effect of asbestos dust on the body.
+And although it is believed that cement binds asbestos microfibers, when fitting and perforating holes, this dust will certainly appear.
+Therefore, it is prescribed that all work with this material should be carried out exclusively using protective equipment for the respiratory tract and mucous membranes.

 Polymer